 After working for several years and obtaining a master’s degree, graduates can become nurse practitioners, clinical nurse specialists, nurse educators, nurse administrators, or nurse researchers.
 Students who continue even further in their education can teach, become expert clinicians, or conduct public health research.

-Nyack’s nursing graduates are working in acute care hospitals, rehabilitation centers, long-term care facilities, and community health settings.
-In addition, a number of our graduates choose to pursue a master’s degree as nurse practitioners (MSN-NP) or in nursing education (MEd).
+Alliance University nursing graduates are working in acute care hospitals, rehabilitation centers, long-term care facilities, and community health settings.
+In addition, a number of our graduates choose to pursue a master’s degree as nurse practitioners or in nursing education.